Pixel 4a

 The Pixel 4a and Pixel 4a (5G) are a pair of Android smartphones designed, developed, and marketed by Google as part of the Google Pixel product line.
 They collectively serve as mid-range variants of the Pixel 4 and Pixel 4 XL.
 The Pixel 4a was announced on August 3, 2020 via a press release, while the Pixel 4a (5G) was announced on September 30, 2020 at the "Launch Night In" event.
+The Pixel 4a was considered to be one of the best budget smartphones of the 2020 year, being priced at around $400 USD.